Multi-species optically addressable spin defects in a van der Waals material: Experimental setup

 \section{Experimental setup}

-The optical and spin measurements reported in Fig.~1-3 of the main text [except Fig.~1(e)] were carried out on a custom-built wide-field fluorescence microscope.
+The experiments reported in this work were carried out on a custom-built wide-field fluorescence microscope.
+The typical experimental setup and conditions are indicated below.

 Optical excitation from a continuous-wave (CW) $\lambda = 532$\,nm laser (Laser Quantum Opus 2 W) was gated using an acousto-optic modulator (Gooch \& Housego R35085-5) and focused using a widefield lens ($f=400$~mm) to the back aperture of the objective lens (Nikon S Plan Fluor ELWD 20x, NA = 0.45).
-The photoluminescence (PL) from the samples is separated from the excitation light with a dichroic mirror and a 550\,nm longpass filter.
+The photoluminescence (PL) from the sample is separated from the excitation light with a dichroic beam splitter (DBS) and a 550\,nm longpass filter.
 The PL is either sent to a spectrometer (Ocean Insight Maya2000-Pro) or imaged with a scientific CMOS camera (Andor Zyla 5.5-W USB3) using a $f=300$\,mm tube lens.
 When imaging, additional shortpass and longpass optical filters were inserted to only collect a given wavelength range.
-The laser spot diameter ($1/e^2$) at the sample was about 50\,$\upmu$m and the total CW laser power 500\,mW, which gives a maximum intensity of about 0.5\,mW$/\upmu$m$^2$ in the centre of the spot.
-Radiofrequency (RF) driving was provided by a signal generator (Windfreak SynthNV PRO) gated using an IQ modulator (Texas Instruments TRF37T05EVM) and amplified (Mini-Circuits HPA-50W-63+).
-A pulse pattern generator (SpinCore PulseBlasterESR-PRO 500 MHz) was used to gate the excitation laser and RF, as well as for triggering the camera.
-The output of the amplifier was connected to a printed circuit board (PCB) equipped with a coplanar waveguide and terminated by a 50\,$\Omega$ termination.
-The external magnetic field was applied using a permanent magnet.
-The field was approximately oriented along the $z$-axis of the lab frame (i.e.\ perpendicular to the plane of the hBN films or flakes) and for each position of the magnet the field strength was estimated using ODMR of $\VB$ defects in a reference bulk hBN crystal as well as of nitrogen-vacancy centres in a reference diamond.
-All measurements were performed at room temperature in ambient atmosphere.

-For Fig.~4 of the main text, a nearly identical setup to that described above was used with the following differences.
-First, the RF field was delivered using a loop antenna terminating a coaxial cable, rather than using a PCB.
-Second, the laser spot diameter at the sample was enlarged to about 100\,$\upmu$m in order to access a larger field of view, and the CW laser power was reduced to 200\,mW.
-Finally, the bias magnetic field was oriented in the plane of the sample, applied using a permanent magnet.
+A simplified schematic of the setup is shown in Fig.~\ref{FigSI_setup} to emphasize that only the PL emission filters are changed when measuring the $\VB$ or $\C$ defects.
+The laser spot diameter ($1/e^2$) at the sample was about 50\,$\upmu$m and the total CW laser power up to 500\,mW, which gives a maximum intensity of about 0.5\,mW$/\upmu$m$^2$ in the centre of the spot.
+For Fig.~4, the laser power at the sample was reduced to 25\,mW to minimise laser-induced heating.

-For Fig.~5 of the main text, the overall setup was similar to that described above except that parts of the setup (sample, PCB, objective lens) were enclosed in a closed-cycle cryostat, as described in Refs.~\cite{Lillie2020,BroadwayAM2020}.
-The measurements were taken at the base temperature ($T\approx5$\,K) in a helium exchange gas.
-The magnetic field was applied using a superconducting vector magnet, allowing us to precisely control both the direction and magnitude of the applied magnetic field.
-This setup was also used to obtain the field-dependent ODMR spectra in Fig.~1(e) of the main text.